huggingface/datasets/datasets/sem_eval_2018_task_1/README.md

 - text-classification-other-emotion-classification
 ---

-# Dataset Card for SemEval-2018 Task 5 - E-c: Detecting Emotions
+# Dataset Card for SemEval-2018 Task 1: Affect in Tweets

 ## Table of Contents
 - [Table of Contents](#table-of-contents)